 Not everyone who agrees to lend money to a family member is necessarily happy about it.
 Some people may feel duty-bound or compelled to do it, especially if the borrower has young children to support or is about to have their home foreclosed on, for example.

 Others may agree to front the loan but put themselves in a precarious situation of their own by parting with the cash.
-These scenarios do not bode well for either party and could result in a breakdown of previously happy relationships.
+These scenarios don’t bode well for either party and could result in a breakdown of previously happy relationships.

-If you’ve weighed up these pros and cons and have decided that asking a family member or even a friend for a loan, here are some tips to ensure that you go about it correctly and courteously:
+If you’ve weighed up these pros and cons and have decided that asking a family member or even a friend for a loan, make sure you do it the right way.
+Here are some tips to ensure that you go about it correctly and courteously:

 With some thought, mutual respect, and sensitivity, it’s entirely possible for family members to loan one another money from time to time without it fracturing the relationship.